Jump to:Page Content

 Environmental economics, applied industrial organization, and development economics.
 Particularly interested in the role of transparency initiatives.

-Behavioral decision research; behavioral economics; organizational behavior and negotiation; behavioral approaches to social justice (ethics and inequality); methods in psychophysiology and neuroendrocrinology.
-Please also see Julia's personal web site.
+Behavioral decision research; behavioral economics; organizational behavior and negotiation; behavioral approaches to social justice (ethics and inequality); and methods in psychophysiology and neuroendrocrinology.
+Learn more about Julia.

-Public sector reform, with a focus on motivating and retaining top human capital in the public sector; public goods provision and community-level diversity.
-Primary fields: political economy and labor economics.
+Public sector reform, with a focus on motivating and retaining top human capital in the public sector, and public goods provision and community-level diversity.
+Elizabeth's primary fields are political economy and labor economics.

 Applied microeconomics and experimental economics.

-Judgment and decision making, particularly as it relates to gender; experimental and behavioral economics and its applications to law and negotiation; labor economics.
+Judgment and decision making, particularly as it relates to gender, experimental and behavioral economics and its applications to law and negotiation, and labor economics.

 Development economics, labor economics and politicial economy, with a focus on natural resources and private sector development.